malmarz/website/content/en/courses/350/poll-proj/part3.md

 ---

 {{% callout note %}}
-This is an **optional** assignment and will give you an opportunity to make up for your quiz and assignments grades.
-Due Date is <strong>Thursday Nov 30th 2pm</strong>
+Due Date is <strong>Wed April 30th 10am</strong>
 {{% /callout %}}

 ## Requirements for This Assignments

-- [ ] **(10 pts)** Create a view to create a poll.
+- [ ] **(20 pts)** Create a view to create a poll.
 Upon successful creation, the view should redirect you back to the poll list.
-- [ ] **(10 pts)** Create a view to add a single option to a poll.
+- [ ] **(20 pts)** Create a view to add a single option to a poll.
 The view should display the poll, its existing options, and a form to add a new option.
 Upon successful submission, the view should redirect to itself, allowing you to add more options if needed. *(Hint: Use a redirect to reload the page with an empty form.)*
-- [ ] **(10 pts)** Create a view to create a response associated with a selected option.
+- [ ] **(20 pts)** Create a view to create a response associated with a selected option.
 The view should display the poll and the chosen option, with a submit button labeled "Confirm Choice." *(Hint: The selected option should be specified in the URL, e.g., `respond/option/5` for option ID 5.)* Upon successful submission, redirect the user to the detailed view of the poll.
-- [ ] **(10 pts)** Create a view to edit the poll question and details.
+- [ ] **(20 pts)** Create a view to edit the poll question and details.
 Upon successful submission, redirect to the detailed poll view.
-- [ ] **(10 pts)** Create a view to edit a single poll option.
+- [ ] **(20 pts)** Create a view to edit a single poll option.
 Upon successful submission, redirect to the detailed poll view.

 ### ReadMe.md
 - [ ] Update the readme file with a section to detail how work was ditributed.
 The section should include the following: